Jas of Rosghel (as never seen before)

 His lashes dipped low.
 “I wish you would not lie to me, Jas.”

-There was a long, thin moment in which all she could hear were the rumours wafting and ebbing and swirling about them, the strained voice of her mother’s last breaths.
+There was a long, thin moment in which all she could hear were the rumours ebbing and swirling about them, the strain of her mother’s last breaths.
 You will pay a price for refusing what is simple, Jasmiel.
 For refusing what is before your foolish eyes.

 To Melkian, she said, “I have never lied to you.”

 Which was true.
-She knew that, even as she sidestepped him, left him behind, for Jas spared all her lying for herself.
+She knew that, even as she sidestepped him, left him behind, for Jas kept all her lying for herself.

-They could say what they wished.
-They could mock her father’s wits, scorn her mother’s selfish ways, lock Jas away in a forbidden chest with a key of cruel disapproval.
+They could say what they wanted.
+They could mock her father’s wits, scorn her mother’s reputation, lock Jas away in a chest with a key of cruel disapproval.
 And she could say she did not care, but she did.
 She always had.
 She just did not happen to be overly skilled at choosing what was simple.

 Melkian’s eyes were burning two concerned, kind, simple pleas into her back.